alexmathieu22/titanic_dataset/README.md

 # titanic_dataset

-This repository is a simple deep neural network I made as an entry to [Kaggle's titanic](https://www.kaggle.com/c/titanic) competition .
+This repository is a simple deep neural network I quickly made as an entry to [Kaggle's titanic competition](https://www.kaggle.com/c/titanic).
+It managed to obtain a score of 0.77511.